shanebagel/Fun-PowerShell-Scripts/README.md

 Help files are included for each, each file gets imported as a module for convenience, and a symbolic link gets pointed to a module directory. <br>

-# Process for importing scripts as modules:
+# Process for importing modules:
 >1.
 Run $env:PSModulePath <br>

 >2.
 Put module file & manifest file in a directory contained in the PSModulePath variable' <br>